 People with kidney damage may need to take lower doses.

-Because Septrin is the best form of PCP prophylaxis, doctors will often try to overcome allergic reactions you experience.
+Because Septrin (cotrimoxazole) is the best form of PCP prophylaxis, doctors will often try to overcome allergic reactions you experience.
 If your original allergic reaction was not serious, they may suggest trying again a few weeks later, as it is not always clear whether an allergy is due to Septrin or to other drugs.
 Alternatively you may be able to overcome the allergy by starting again at a very small dose and gradually increasing it to the normal level.
 This is called desensitisation.

-Many people who have an initial reaction to Septrin can be desensitised in this way.
+Many people who have an initial reaction to cotrimoxazole can be desensitised in this way.
 However, you should not try this yourself.
 It should only be done under the supervision of a doctor.
 If your allergic reaction is severe, it is unwise to take the drug again.